Sparkling wine: top bubbles to try in 2025

 Dry sparkling wines are usually called ‘Brut’, ‘Extra Brut’ or ‘Brut Nature’ and present very low levels of residual sugar to emphasize freshness, structure and minerality over sweetness.
 Despite Champagne holding the highest spot, Italy’s Franciacorta fiercely rivals Champagne for taste profile, aging capacity and layers of complexity.
 Spain (with Cava), California and Australia produce excellent bottles with remarkable depth and food friendliness at a fraction of Champagne’s price.
 Here are some of the most popular under rated dry sparkling wine choices that pair great with food, especially at weddings or other special occasions.

-Pro tips for sparkling wine food pairing
+Pro tips for great sparkling wine food pairings

-Food | Sparkling Wine | Grape Variety | Type & Structure |
+Food | TOP Sparkling Wine | Grape Variety | Type & Structure |

 ---|---|---|---|